hopsoft/knockout_app/README.md

 Unfortunately Knockout's lack of project structure can be jarring, especially if you come from the land of Ember, Angular, or even Backbone.
 But... this is precisely why you should consider it.
 Knockout helps you leverage your existing server based tool chain without introducing too much client side complexity.

-The problem I have with Knockout is its declarative approach.
-I find the declarative style somewhat offensive for modern web development.
+My beef with Knockout is its declarative approach, which I find somewhat offensive for modern web development.

 ## Introducing a less obtrusive binding provider